-Ms. Geeta Mondol serves as Project Leader for Keystone Institute India, providing consultation and education in our many programs and events.
+Ms. Geeta Mondol serves as the Interim Director of Administration and the Project Leader for Keystone Institute India, providing consultation and education in our many programs and events.
 Geeta has decades of experience in working with, and being with, people with disabilities, and is also a parent of two young men, one of whom experiences autism.

 Geeta leads programmatic aspects of a pilot project which assists women with developmental disability who have been abandoned in institutions to reestablish themselves as valued and contributing members of their communities.

 She has been involved in conducting training on inclusion and integration of people with disabilities with many organizations in various parts of the country and abroad.
 Her early years involved working in a mainstream school helping include those with disabilities in the mainstream classrooms.
 Currently, she works closely with families and individuals with disability in empowering and equipping them with knowledge, skills, and attitudes that help them to integrate in society as contributing citizens.